ispras/oss-sydr-fuzz/projects/pytorch/README.md

 This project uses some perfomance related settings and you can tune this for your machine:

-* `MAX_JOBS=100` in build_*.sh – The maximum number of jobs to build the whole project, if your machine has fewer threads, the build system will use all the threads.

 * `-rss_limit_mb=30720` in *.toml - Memory usage limit for libFuzzer (in Mb), default 30GB.
 Use 0 to disable the limit.
 If an input requires more than this amount of RSS memory to execute, the process is treated as a failure case.
 The limit is checked in a separate thread every second.

 ## Build Docker